Noncommutative momentum and torsional regularization: Einstein--Cartan gravity

-where $R$ is the Ricci scalar constructed from the affine connection, $g$ is the determinant of the metric tensor $g_{ij}$, and $\kappa=8\pi G$ (we use units such that $c=1$).
+In the EC theory of gravity, torsion is coupled to the spin of fermions and fermions are the source of torsion \cite{EC,Lord,Niko}.
+The Lagrangian density for the gravitational field has the same form as that in general relativity: $\mathcal{L}_g=-R\sqrt{-g}/(2\kappa)$, where $R$ is the Ricci scalar constructed from the metric-compatible affine connection, $g$ is the determinant of the metric tensor $g_{ij}$, and $\kappa=8\pi G$ (we use units such that $c=1$).
 The variation of the total action for the gravitational field and matter with respect to the metric tensor gives the Einstein field equations.
 The variation of the action with respect to the torsion tensor gives the Cartan equations that relate the spin density and torsion:

 where $S_i=S^k_{\phantom{k}ik}$ is the torsion vector and $s_{ijk}=2\delta\mathcal{L}_m/\delta C^{ijk}$ is the spin tensor of matter (the variational derivative of the Lagrangian density for matter $\mathcal{L}_m$ with respect to the contortion tensor $C_{ijk}=S_{ijk}+S_{jki}+S_{kji}$) (we use the notation of \cite{Niko}).